arturoherrero/powercore/README.md

 PowerCore extends the Ruby Core with useful extensions.

-There are Ruby gems doing something similar, some of the more popular are:
-[ActiveSuppor Core Extensions][1] or [Powerpack][2].
+There are Ruby gems that do something similar, such as [ActiveSuppor Core Extensions][1] or [Powerpack][2].

-In this case, this is just a collection of extensions for reference, **not** a Ruby gem.
+In this case, this is just a collection of extensions for reference, *not* a Ruby gem.
 Who wants a new dependency in the code base?
-So, just borrow the code that you consider useful, but be careful; most of the time I have created new methods but sometimes I have overridden the default Ruby implementation, or even worse, I have removed Ruby methods to do some tricks.
+Just borrow the code that you consider useful, but be careful; most of the time I have created new methods but sometimes I have overridden the default Ruby implementation, or even worse, I have removed Ruby methods to do some tricks.
 Come and see!